 Anantara Dhigu's 110 villas are located either over the water or just a few steps from the beach.
 Decorated simply using wood and block colors, the villas are designed to reflect the laid back atmosphere of the island.
 Choose between villas perfectly positioned to catch the sunrise or sunset, or those that have their own private plunge pool.
-Among Maldives luxury accommodation, Anantara Dhigu is outstanding with its choice of stylishly designed villas and suites.
-Each comes with direct access to the powdery white beach and only steps away from the tranquil lagoon.
+Each beach villa offers direct access to the powder-soft, white sand beach and the tranquil lagoon.

 Anantara Dhigu's Dhoni Kidz Club is open to children from the age of 3 to 11 years unaccompanied.
 Those younger than 3 years can attend if accompanied by a parent or babysitter.
 Activities include scavenger hunts, coconut painting and dodge ball.